Site Host Proposal Guidelines

 - The number of meals you provide should reflect the ease with which people can get access to inexpensive and healthful food near the conference site.
 If participants must purchase a majority of their own meals, then they will need more varied and less expensive options than only the food offered at their hotels.
 They will also need time built into the schedule for them to eat their meals in a fairly relaxed manner without missing too many sessions.

-- About 33% of conference participants are graduate students, and registration that includes multiple meals, snacks, and coffee breaks usually helps decrease their financial expenditures, though not always.
+- About 40% of conference participants are graduate students and community partners, and registration that includes multiple meals, snacks, and coffee breaks usually helps decrease their financial expenditures, though not always.
 There may be ways to negotiate food costs with your conference site, by offering a buffet or purchasing boxed meals on a certificate program (where you pay only for meals actually consumed).

 - Many of our conference participants have dietary restrictions: vegan, vegetarian, sugar-free, gluten-free, etc. It is helpful if people have options.
 We encourage you to ask participants if they will require a certain meal type during the registration process so you can evaluate the demand.